lean-python-org/blog/content/walrus_hunting_with_strenum.md

 StrEnum - A Valuable Addition
 =============================

-StrEnum is part of Python 3.11[2] and it enables the following syntax:
+StrEnum is part of Python 3.11[ref]It has been possible to use string Enums since 3.4 but it is even easier now that StrEnum has been added.[/ref] and it enables the following syntax:

 ```python
 from enum import StrEnum